kylorend3r/pg-reindexer/README.md

 - **Threshold-Based Filtering**: Only reindex indexes that exceed the specified bloat threshold
 - **Efficient Maintenance**: Focus resources on indexes that actually need reindexing
 - **Configurable Sensitivity**: Set bloat threshold from 0-100% to match your maintenance strategy

+### 🔄 **Resume Functionality**
+- **Interrupted Session Recovery**: Resume reindexing from where it left off after an interruption or crash
+- **State Preservation**: Automatically tracks and preserves completed work across sessions
+- **Automatic Discovery**: Discovers any new indexes that weren't in the previous session
+- **Failure Recovery**: Retries failed indexes from previous sessions when resuming

 ### 🔧 **Performance Optimization**
 - **Configurable GUCs**: Set PostgreSQL parameters for optimal performance: